-Richmond Wong is a PhD student at the UC Berkeley School of Information in the BioSense group where he is a National Science Foundation (NSF) Graduate Research Fellow and a Berkeley Fellowship recipient.
+Richmond Wong is a PhD candidate at the UC Berkeley School of Information in the BioSense group where he is a National Science Foundation (NSF) Graduate Research Fellow and a Berkeley Fellowship recipient.
 His research investigates how design-based methods and approaches can be used by designers and engineers to better explore, expand, and define the problem space of privacy and related social concerns during the technology design process.
 His recent work investigates these themes in the relation to internet of things devices and bodily sensors.

 Richmond also conducts research on how new and emerging technologies are imagined through public discourse, cultural media, and policymaking processes.
 This work focuses on the ways in which these processes anticipate and speculate sociotechnical futures, and what the implications are for for design, social, and legal work in the present.
 Recent work has investigated perceptions of privacy and security in relation to cybersecurity tools, augmented reality devices, and drone delivery services.

 His current and prior work has brought together perspectives from a wide variety of fields, including human computer interaction, privacy, cybersecurity, public policy, science and technology studies, values in design, and speculative and critical design.

 Before coming to Berkeley, Richmond graduated from Cornell University where he obtained bachelor's degrees Information Science and in Science & Technology Studies.

 (For a list of publications and my CV, please see my website for more information.)